nitisharav/nitisharav/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on full stack development
-- 🌱 I’m currently learning backend using Spring
+- 🌱 I’m currently learning Dynamic Programming
+- 🍁 I have previously learnt backend using Spring
 - 👯 I’m looking to collaborate on Web development
 - 🤔 I’m looking for help with DSA
-- 💬 Ask me about DSA or
+- 💬 Ask me about DSA or Full Stack Web Development using Spring, Reactjs, SQL
 - 📫 How to reach me: My LinkedIn or Twitter
 - ⚡ Fun fact: I am also gate qualified petroleum engineer